-This unique programme is offered by the School of Mathematics, Statistics and Actuarial Science and provides the essential knowledge base in quantitative finance, investment analysis and portfolio management with financial risk analysis playing an important role.
+This unique programme provides the essential knowledge base in quantitative finance, investment analysis and portfolio management with financial risk analysis playing an important role.

 By virtue of our CFA® Recognised Programme status, five student Scholarships per year for the CFA® programme are awarded to eligible students on the MSc in Finance, Investment and Risk.